-Medtronic 670G Hybrid-Closed Loop pump:
+Hybrid-Closed Loop pumps:

 - Prior to camp, parents should review manual mode settings with their healthcare provider to be sure they are as up to date as possible at camp.
-This will minimize differences in dosing if/when your camper is in manual mode.

 - Be sure you review your child’s pump settings when they return home, as these settings may be changed at camp.